 We’ve also published written testimonials, news articles and videos from our spinal cord injury subjects.
 Please take a look!

 You may contact us by telephone 1 (800) 980-STEM (toll-free in US) and 1 (954) 358-3382.

 To find out if you are eligible, apply today:

-To apply for stem cell treatment, please complete this stem cell therapy patient application form.
+To apply for a stem cell clinical investigation, please complete this Clinical Investigation Application Form.